 5.2.
-Par monad
+ParMonad

-All-Pairs: We use the pre-defined parallel map provided in Par monad to add parallelism the same way as we did in GpH.
+All-Pairs: We use the pre-defined parallel map provided in ParMonad to add parallelism the same way as we did in GpH.
 In contrast to GpH, the parallel computation happens in a monad and therefore the result has to be extracted using runPar.

+'''

-1 new_bs = runPar \$ parMap (updatePos . updateVel) bs
+new_bs = runPar $ parMap (updatePos . updateVel) bs

+'''

 The initial results in Table X (b), without using chunks, already show good performance: a speedup of 6.17 on 8 cores.
 The reason for this efficient behaviour is the work-inlining scheduler, which distributes the potential parallel tasks to a number of implicitly created threads and then executes the task within the existing thread.
 This dramatically reduces the thread creation overhead, at the expense of less flexibility in how to distribute the tasks in the first place.
 This model is well suited for homogeneous, multi-core architectures and no explicit chunking is needed to improve parallel performance.
 However, as shown in Table V the use of chunking reduces the maximum residency by 50% from 4822MB to 2417MB for parallel run on 8 cores.

-Table X (b) also shows that the number of chunks causes negligible change to the runtime and speed-up.
-However, to maintain low memory residency and to facilitate scalability beyond the number of cores available for these measurements, a chunking policy is preferred.
+Table X (b) also shows that the number of chunks causes negligible change to the runtime and speedup.
+However, in order to maintain low memory residency, and to facilitate scalability beyond the number of cores available for these measurements, a chunking policy is preferred.

-Par monad, however, does not come with a pre-defined parallel map function with chunking.
-So, we use explicit chunking, as discussed above.
-In the following code extract, s is the chunk size and is used in the same way as in GpH to produce an appropriate number of chunks to match the number of cores.
+ParMonad, however, does not come with a pre-defined parallel map function with chunking.
+So, we use explicit chunking, as discussed above: s is the chunk size, and it is adjusted to the number of cores, in the same way as in GpH in order to produce an appropriate number of chunks.